jkomoros/CASsim/README.md

 It's in a very messy, hacky state, and currently only supports a single simulation type, `schelling-org`.
 Over time I'll make it more generalized and polished.

+You can see a live demo at [https://cassim-viewer.web.app/](https://cassim-viewer.web.app/)

 ![interface Demo](/examples/screenshot.png?raw=true)

 ![Animated Example](/examples/example.gif?raw=true)